-Over the past three years, we have been working with the production side of Rolls-Royce’s civil aerospace division (RR) on make-buy, procurement and contract management..
-The key components of our work have been a research-led competence development programme linked to strategy support events.
+Over the past four years, we have been working with the production side of Rolls-Royce’s civil aerospace division (RR) on make-buy, procurement and contract management..
+The key components of our work have been a series of research implementation events (termed ‘masterclasses’ by RR) and follow-up support activities.

-The research-led competence development programme within RR had three main aims:
+The joint Birmingham/RR initiative had three main aims:

-The schedule of three different versions of the ‘masterclasses’ we ran included both research-led academic input (based on research with Emeritus Professor Andrew Cox and Professor Glyn Watson in the late-1990s to mid-2000s) and tailored group-work sessions.
+The ‘masterclasses’ we ran included research-led academic input (based on research with Emeritus Professor Andrew Cox and Professor Glyn Watson in the late-1990s to mid-2000s) which was then applied to real RR commercial issues during tailored group-work sessions.
+Strategies developed during and after the masterclasses were then submitted to various approval boards within RR.
 Since 2014, about 500 managers from different functions, seniority levels, supply chain units and countries have participated in a programme that has extended to over 100 days.

-The linked business strategy support events, were an opportunity for specific business challenges and opportunities to be further explored by RR managers with our guidance.
-The focus of these events has been, for example, a new strategy for a supplier relationship (involving annual expenditure in excess of £100 million) and (with the help of Professor Glyn Watson) a major factory investment in Scotland and the North East
+The linked support activities were an opportunity for specific business challenges and opportunities to be further explored by RR managers with our guidance.
+The focus of these events has been, for example, a new strategy for a supplier relationship (involving annual expenditure in excess of £100 million) and (with the help of Professor Glyn Watson) a major factory investment in Scotland and the North East.

 The learning in this type of initiative goes both ways, of course.
 We have benefited from being in such close contact with an organisation that, like all players in aerospace, is facing enormous technological and commercial challenges.
 We have also seen certain business issues we have researched over the years play out in a different business context, which has helped us develop our thinking.

 And, we have met some great people along the way.